OscarWiq/Network-Tools/README.md

 - basic microservice, manipulates received string with toupper()/tolower() and sends it back to client.

 dns:
-- basic ip-lookup, resolve a hostname into ip-addresses
-- TODO: utility to send dns queries to a dns server and receive a dns response, then print dns-message etc.
+- utility to send dns queries: a, aaaa, mx, txt, any. by default to 1.1.1.1 but easily changed.
+- usage: gcc dns_query.c -o query; ./query hostname type
+- example: query example.com a -> returns a complete dns message which is printed out.